A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: -weight assignments

 View a lozenge tiling $T$ of the region $Q$ as a generalized plane partition (i.e. a pile of unit cubes); each right lozenge is viewed as the top of a column of unit cubes.
-We assign to each right lozenge a weight $q^x$, where $x$ is the number of unit cubes in the corresponding column.
-All left and vertical lozenge are weighted by $1$.
-We call this assignment the \emph{natural q-weight assignment} of $Q$, and use the notation $wt_0$ for the assignment (see Figure \ref{weight1}(a) for $x=y=z=3$, $t=4$, $m=3$, $a=b=c=2$).
+We assign to each right lozenge the weight $q^x$, where $x$ is the number of unit cubes in the corresponding column.
+All left and vertical lozenges are weighted by $1$.
+We call this assignment the \emph{natural q-weight assignment} of $Q$, and use the notation $wt_0$ for the assignment (see Figure \ref{weight1}(a) for the case when $x=y=z=3$, $t=4$, $m=3$, $a=b=c=2$).

-Besides the natural $q$-weight assignment $wt_0$, we consider the following two simple weight assignments: \begin{enumerate} \item[(1)] \emph{Assignment 1.} The weights of left and vertical lozenges are all 1.
+Besides the natural $q$-weight assignment $wt_0$, we consider the following two $q$-weight assignments: \begin{enumerate} \item[(1)] \emph{Assignment 1.} The weights of left and vertical lozenges are all 1.
 The weight of a right lozenge is $q^l$, where $l$ is the distance between the left side of the lozenge and the southeast side of the region $Q$.
-We use notation $wt_1$ for this weight assignment (see Figure \ref{weight1}(b)). \item[(2)] \emph{Assignment 2.} All left and vertical lozenges are still weighted by 1.
+We use notation $wt_1$ for this weight assignment (see Figure \ref{weight1}(b)). \item[(2)] \emph{Assignment 2.} All left and vertical lozenges are also weighted by 1.
 However, a right lozenge is now weighted by $q^{n}$, where $n$ is the distance between the top of the lozenge and the base of the region $Q$.
 This assignment is denoted by $wt_2$ (see Figure \ref{weight1}(c)). \end{enumerate}

 Let $T$ be a tiling of $Q$.
 We denote by $wt_0(T)$, $wt_1(T)$ and $wt_2(T)$ the weights of the tiling $T$ with respect to the weight assignments $wt_0$, $wt_1$ and $wt_2$.
 We also denote by $\M_0(Q)$, $\M_1(Q)$ and $\M_2(Q)$ the tiling generating functions of $Q$ corresponding to the weight assignments $wt_0$, $wt_1$ and $wt_2$.
 It is easy to see that $\M_0(Q)$ is exactly the volume generation function of the generalized plane partitions corresponding to the lozenge tilings of $Q$.